Monitoring Maximo with FME

 Set the Security Protocol to SASL SSL, with the SASL mechanism set to Plain and the Certificate blank.

-Click the ... button next to topic to bring up the Select Topics dialog.
+Click the ... button next to the topic to bring up the Select Topics dialog.
 Select the MaximoAssetChange from the topic list and click OK to accept.

 select-kafka-topics.png